-- What do you need before you begin a PNC? - ♦ First, you need an image to print, a printer, and the blade holder you plan to use for all of your PNC's.
-The diameter of the blade holder will impact the laser calibration. - You need to be well rested!
+- What do you need before you begin a PNC? - First, you need an image to print, a printer, the alignment pin, and the blade holder you plan to use for all of your PNC's.
+The diameter of the blade holder will impact the calibration. - You need to be well rested!
 You don't want to start learning the PNC process when you are tired, stressed, or in a hurry.
 Mastering a PNC comes when you have the time to repeat it about 4 times in a row.
 At that point, you will not only have repeated the process enough times to feel very comfortable with the order of the steps, but you'll have your calibration perfected and then be ready to do future PNC's quickly and with ease.

 IMPORTANT: Do not use high speeds when performing very precise PNC's, including the following calibration.
-Set the Us speed to 200 (refer to Section 1.05, Step 4) and also your cutting Speed to 200.
+Set both the Cut Speed (v) to 200 and the Up Speed to 200 (Refer to Section 1.05).

-• While it is possible to do PNC's in either portrait or landscape mode, it is highly recommended that you select the same orientation you typically use for your other cutting in MTC.
+While it is possible to do PNC's in either portrait or landscape mode, it is highly recommended that you select the same orientation you typically use for your other cutting in MTC.
 If you prefer to work in portrait, please skip to the Portrait Mode Option section following the Landscape Mode Option section.